JoeGannon/agusmakmun.github.io/_posts/2019-08-18-how-to-write-a-wow-addon.md

 ## What Tripped Me Up

 A couple things that weren't immediately obvious to me was how to call functions in other files and how to reference Ace modules in other files.
-This is done by LUA variables that get passed in from WoW to every lua file.
+This is done by variables that get passed in from WoW to every lua file.
 You can access them by placing `local addonName, ns = ...` at the top of any file. `addonName` will be a string containing your addon name and `ns` acts as a namespace.
 This [thread](https://www.wowinterface.com/forums/showthread.php?t=49349) details it well.

 To see an example add two new files `MyAddonModule.lua` and `MyAddonHelper.lua` Don't forget to add them to the `toc` file!